 Best Practices in College Teaching

-Intended to Challenge the Professional Development of All Educators
+Intended to Challenge the Continuing Development of Those Who Teach in Higher Education

-In that spirit I offer a list of what I have struggled to learn to do in my many, many years of teaching about teaching.
-Even though classrooms vary in content and goals, I believe a core set of Best Practices does apply to most education environments, in both professional/technical and academic areas, albeit in differing degrees.
-This is my attempt to specify which of the myriad things and relations deserve close study.
+In that spirit I offer this list as a beginning.
+I have gathered what I have found in the literature and what I have struggled to learn to do in my years of teaching about teaching.
+I recognize classrooms vary in content and goals, yet I believe it’s possible to construct a core set of Best Practices applicable to most education environments, both professional/technical and academic, albeit in differing degrees.
+Gathered here is my attempt to specify performances that are worthy of professional attentiveness.

 - Lecture Practices